 - Knowledge transfer to business

-- Participation in OSA conferences/technical meetings and
+- Participation in OSA conferences and technical meetings

 - Participation in OSA technical groups

-- Active engagement in OSA Sections
+- Active engagement with OSA local sections and student chapters

 - A curriculum vitae or resume including (as available): academic history, professional experience, service accomplishments, awards and/or honors, publications and patents.